TriValleyCoderDojo/beginner-web/session4/README.md

 * An object ``var person = {firstName:"John", lastName:"Doe", age:50, eyeColor:"blue"};``
 * A function ``var myFunction = function() { /* some code here */ }``

+Where a variable is defined makes a difference.
+If a variable is defined inside of a function, then that variable will only be known inside of that function.
+This is called the scope of the variable.
+In JavaScript there are two scopes, local and global.
+Local variables are defined within some context, such as a function.
+Global variables are defined at the highest level, and are available to everything.

 ### JavaScript Functions
 A function is a set of instructions to do the some kind of work for you.
 They might do some kind of calculation, or return some value.
 They allow you to do the same set of operations again and again, without needing to repeat the code in different places.
 You create your function once, and you can use it as many times as you need to.
 You can use parameters to change the inputs which makes them very flexible and powerful.